 What happened to Typhoon Media?
 I remember that name for some reason.

 Typhoon Media Ltd was the actual corporation behind Signal 8 Press.
-That corporation no longer exists, and Signal 8 Press is an imprint of AD Media.
+That corporation no longer exists, and Signal 8 Press is an imprint of Signal 10 Media Inc (USA).
 Signal 8 Press was always the strongest brand, and the corporation was just there for business reasons.